aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 written using special symbols: Xn for a nuclear CP, Xb for a bond, Xr for a ring, and Xc for cage.
 Miscellaneous or unassigned critical points, and points along a gradient path are labeled Xz.
-Unless special options are used to change the region being writteh by CPREPORT (such as MOLMOTIF, BURST, etc.), the atoms and critical points in the output file are in the same order as in critic2's complete critical point list.
+Unless special options are used to change the region being written by CPREPORT (such as MOLMOTIF, BURST, etc.), the atoms and critical points in the output file are in the same order as in critic2's complete critical point list.